latex3/pdfresources/README.md

-# LaTeX PDF Management bundle (testphase)
+# LaTeX PDF management testphase bundle

 Version: 0.95a, 2021-02-22

 This package is used during a testphase to load the new PDF management code of LaTeX.

-The new PDF management code offers backend inpendant interfaces to central PDF dictionaries, tools to create annotations, form Xobjects, to embed files, and to handle PDF standards.
+The new PDF management code offers backend independant interfaces to central PDF dictionaries, tools to create annotations, form Xobjects, to embed files, and to handle PDF standards.